drmiru/drmiru.github.io/_posts/2020-10-16-secure-your-DevOps-self-hosted-agents.md

 ## Costs
 Self-hosted agents have higher costs, just by the fact that you need to spin up and run virtual machines permanently.
-Regarding the parllel job / pipeline executions, it does not matter which type you choose.
+Regarding the parallel job / pipeline executions, it does not matter which type you choose.
 Only Azure DevOps Server (on-premises) does not care how many agents are executing tasks in parallel.

 ## Which agent type to choose?
 If you're not running the on-premises version, there are only a few reasons why to go for self-hosted agents: